nikspyratos/toybox/README.md

 The toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.

-> This project is intended mostly for use as a solo developer who wants to rapidly develop and deploy indie SaaS projects.
+> This project is intended mostly for use as a solo Laravel developer who wants to rapidly develop and deploy indie SaaS projects.
 For client work I'd still recommend going down more well-trodden paths like using Forge/Ploi or a Docker-based solution.

 ## Support